5519.0.55.001 - Government Finance Statistics, Australia, Dec 2017 Quality Declaration

 QUARTERLY NATIONAL ACCOUNTS PUBLIC SECTOR MEASURES - KEY FIGURES

-The table below includes the key public sector aggregates for the June quarter 2017 which will be included in the Australian National Accounts: National Income, Expenditure and Product (cat. no. 5206.0).
+The table below includes the key public sector aggregates for the December quarter 2017 which will be included in the Australian National Accounts: National Income, Expenditure and Product (cat. no. 5206.0).
 The key figures shown include Government Final Consumption Expenditure for general government and Gross Fixed Capital Formation for general government and public corporations, seasonally adjusted in current prices and chain volume terms.
+The contribution to GDP of the key public sector aggregates are also included.

 QUARTERLY NATIONAL ACCOUNTS PUBLIC SECTOR MEASURES - KEY FIGURES, SEASONALLY ADJUSTED

 This release presents quarterly government finance statistics on an accrual accounting basis.
-All tables are presented in GFS operating statement format and are for the general government sector, with the exception of Table 2 which presents data for the public non-financial corporations sector.
+Tables 1 through 12 are presented in GFS operating statement format for the general government sector, with the exception of Table 2 which presents data for the public non-financial corporations sector.
+Tables 13 and 14 are presented in GFS balance sheet format for the general government sector.

 Detailed quarterly GFS are released for the current financial year only, other than in the September quarter, when the quarters of the previous financial year are presented.
+Balance sheet data is being added incrementally each quarter through the 2017-18 financial year.
 Users requiring data for earlier periods should consult the annual publication Government Finance Statistics, Australia (cat. no. 5512.0).
 The latest issue (2015-16) was released on 27 April 2017.

 RELEASE OF QUARTERLY GFS THIS ISSUE